dwalker0044/Aim/README.md

 ```
 For the complete set of options, please refer to `src/aim/schema.py`.

-For the full set of the automatic option that Aim adds to build steps, see `gccbuildrules.py` or `msvcbuildrules.py`.
+All paths a relative to the target build directory hence why things like the `srcDirs` need to be prefixed with `../../`.

-All paths a relative to the target build directory hence why things like the `srcDirs` are prefixed with `../../`.
+This will change in the near future.

 `init` adds a very simple `main.cpp` and calculator library library to the project.
 By default the library
 is built as a static library.
 You can replace the `lib_calculator` build with with the `lib_calculator_so` build if you